 The jacket and blazer may look similar, but their differences are worth noting.
 While the jacket is the peak of formal menswear, the blazer offers more versatility and can be dressed up or down.

 Whether you prefer a classic or modern look, a custom-made jacket or blazer from a reputable tailor can make all the difference.
 SILAILOR is one such tailor that offers affordable and high-quality custom-made jackets and blazers.
-Their attention to detail and commitment to customer satisfaction sets them apart from the rest.
+Their attention to detail and commitment to customer satisfaction set them apart from the rest.